judka-uriel/uriel-book/uriel_en.md

 When a Jew only through the mother says “G‑d of my father”, he refers to his idolatrous father, and this is already paganism.
 Therefore in this case a conversion would be needed, so that the non-Jewish father would be replaced by Avraham Avinu.
-But even in this case they cannot mention Yitzchak and Ya'akov as fathers — Yitzchak and Ya'akov are in a different genealogical line of descendants, when only Avraham is considered the father of converts.
+But even in this case they cannot mention Yitzchak and Yaakov as fathers — Yitzchak and Yaakov are in a different genealogical line of descendants, when only Avraham is considered the father of converts.

 And now such an absurdity has been adopted, that when a person is Jewish through